TimothyDJones/awesome-laravel/README.md

 - [Lumen Generators](https://github.com/webNeat/lumen-generators) - Adds several Artisan commands for generating controllers, models, migrations, resources, routes and more.
 (For Lumen and Laravel) \[09/03/2017\]
 - [Make:User](https://github.com/laracademy/commands.make-user) - Adds an Artisan command for generating a new user account based on e-mail address with optional name. \[11/15/2016\]
 - [Migrations Generator](https://github.com/Xethron/migrations-generator) - Generate database migrations from existing database schema.
+- [Open on Make](https://github.com/ahuggins/open-on-make) - Simple package to open new file created by `artisan make` command in editor of your choice. \[06/25/2018\]
 - [PHP Console](https://github.com/barbushin/php-console-laravel) - Laravel package wrapper/service provider to handle PHP errors, dump variables, execute PHP code remotely, etc. in Google Chrome with [PHP Console extension](https://chrome.google.com/webstore/detail/php-console/nfhmhhlpfleoednkpnnnkolmclajemef).
 - [Potion](https://github.com/Classy-Geeks/laravel-potion) - Asset management tool for Laravel 5 based off of Assetic with only PHP dependencies.  \[04/05/2015\]
 - [Pretty Routes](https://github.com/garygreen/pretty-routes) - Adds a `/routes` URL to your application for a nice visualization of all of the routes, including HTTP methods, middleware used, and more. \[08/31/2016\]